ViYarem/House_prices_Regression_Project_ITEAcourse/README.md

 -->VotingRegressor didn't improove result;

--->R2 scores of the RandomForestRegressor after tuning were increased to 71,7% for test and 76,5%;
+-->R2 scores of the RandomForestRegressor after tuning were increased to 71,7% for test and 76,5% for training;

 -->R2 scores of the GradientBoostingRegressor after tuning gave the best result (about 76,6% for test and 82,3% for training).